ewoodhead/npa-hierarchy/README.md

 ### Examples

-The following examples assume you have loaded the npa-hierarchy library and are in the npa-user working package.
+The following examples illustrate general interactive use of this library.
+They can be typed in at the prompt if you have loaded the npa-hierarchy library and are in the npa-user working package, as described above.

 The simplest way to use the library is to use the `solve-problem` macro.
 The basic invocation is illustrated by the example for CHSH given above.
 The